damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 Additional details about our process can be found on our [hiring page](/handbook/hiring).

-When using the compensation calculator below, please be aware that we want a [diverse workforce](/handbook/values) and we are [frugal](/handbook/values).
-For this role we already have a strong team and we are now focusing on finding the best of the best in metro areas with a **rent index lower than 0.5**.
-Candidates from those areas are preferred, but we will still consider star performers from higher cost areas as well.
+When using the compensation calculator below, please be aware that we are [frugal](/handbook/values) and that we want a [diverse workforce](/handbook/values).
+Globally, xx % of people live in metro areas with a rent index greater than yy, while at GitLab, this is zz % of our Developers.
+Therefore, we are now focusing on finding the best of the best in metro areas with a **rent index lower than yy**.